Homebrew/homebrew-cask/README.md

-# Homebrew Cask
+# Homebrew-Cask

-_"To install, drag this icon..." no more!_
+_“To install, drag this icon…” no more!_

 Let's see if we can get the elegance, simplicity, and speed of Homebrew for the installation and management of GUI Mac applications such as Google Chrome and Adium.